syed-mohsin-haider-naqvi/Cyber-Certs/courses/cisco-notes/networking-basic/README.md

 ## About This Course

-This is Cisco's Networking Basics course through Skills for All (Networking Academy).
-Compared to the Intro to Cybersecurity course, this one's a lot more hands-on — it's built around setting up and understanding a small office/home office (SOHO) network rather than just covering security concepts at a high level.
+This is the first proper networking course i did, comes after Intro to Cybersecurity.
+Way more hands on then that one — 17 modules plus checkpoint exams along the way, built around actually understanding how a network moves data instead of just security concepts at a high level.

-I went into this one already having done Intro to Cybersecurity, so some of the security-adjacent stuff wasn't brand new, but the actual networking fundamentals — how devices talk to each other, how data actually moves, subnetting — that part was genuinely new territory for me and took a few passes to properly stick.
+Went into this already having done Intro to Cybersecurity so some of it wasnt totally new, but the actual networking fundamentals — how devices talk to eachother, subnetting, the whole OSI/TCP-IP thing — that part was genuinely new and took a few passes before it stuck properly.

 **Status:** Completed